In charge of doing things

 Capturing rain water

-According to Orange County Public Works, Santa Ana has received 1.58 inches of rain this year when our average for the area is closer to 12.
-Every drop counts when it comes to the rainy season not only for washing our landscapes clean and hydrating large […]
+According to Orange County Public Works, Santa Ana has received only 1.58 inches of rain this year—well below our area’s average of about 12 inches.
+Every drop counts during the rainy season—not just for washing our landscapes clean and hydrating large plants like trees, but […]

 The Victory Garden